Section 3302.42 | Online learning model.

 As used in this section, "online learning" has the same meaning as in section 3301.079 of the Revised Code.

-(A) Any local, city, exempted village, or joint vocational school district, with approval of the superintendent of public instruction, may operate a school using an online learning model.
-If a school is operated using an online learning model or is to cease operating using an online learning model, the superintendent of the district shall notify the department of education of that fact not later than the first day of July of the school year for which the change is effective.
-If any school district school is currently operated using an online learning model on the effective date of this section, the superintendent of the district shall notify the department within sixty days after the effective date of this section of that fact and request that the school be classified as an online learning school.
+(A) Any local, city, exempted village, or joint vocational school district, with approval of the department of education and workforce, may operate a school using an online learning model.
+If a school is operated using an online learning model or is to cease operating using an online learning model, the superintendent of the district shall notify the department of that fact not later than the first day of July of the school year for which the change is effective.
+If any school district school is currently operated using an online learning model on September 30, 2021, the superintendent of the district shall notify the department within sixty days after September 30, 2021, of that fact and request that the school be classified as an online learning school.